Jarrett Walker: Walker's planning philosophy

+In the 2024 Revised Edition of his book Human Transit, Walker puts new emphasis on the concept of access (sometimes called accessibility) by which he means your freedom to do anything that requires leaving home.
+His firm analyzes service change proposals not by predicting ridership — which Walker argues is unpredictable — but instead by measuring how a plan expands or reduces where a person could get to in an amount of time they are likely to have in their day.
+He argues that while ridership is unpredictable, access analysis captures the way that the design of the network influences ridership.
+He also argues that access is a measure of many other things that people value, including the economic viability of the city and the experience of personal freedom.

-Walker has criticized claims that modern ride-share services like Lyft and Uber are equivalent to or a potential replacement for public transit, arguing that rideshare services are much less efficient than even a relatively low-density bus service.
+Walker has criticized claims that modern ride-share services like Lyft and Uber are equivalent to or a potential replacement for public transit, arguing that ride-share services are much less efficient than even a relatively low-density bus service.
 As lockdowns resulting from the COVID-19 pandemic caused sharp reductions in ridership on transit, Walker was featured in a New York Times article as saying that transit is "not a business.
 And nowhere has that been more obvious than now.
 The sensible fiduciary thing to do would be to shut things down as quickly as possible, furlough the entire staff and wait.
-They’re not doing that because they’re expected to provide an essential service."
+They're not doing that because they're expected to provide an essential service."

 Walker's proposed redesigns have sometimes faced criticism from city residents, advocacy groups, or news agencies.
-In Dublin, Walker proposed consolidating the complex bus network into central "spines" with more frequent bus service.
+In Dublin, Walker proposed consolidating the city's bus network into central "spines" with more frequent bus service.
 The public transit authority received over 72,000 comments from the public, of which a large portion criticized the proposal as service cuts, despite overall increases to both service frequency and geographic coverage.
 In addition, libertarian Randal O'Toole, a noted transit skeptic, has been a vocal critic of the implications of Jarrett Walker's work.

 Personal life

-Walker, who is gay, was raised in Portland, Oregon in the 1970s.
+Walker was raised in Portland, Oregon in the 1970s.
 He graduated with a bachelor's degree from Pomona College in 1980 and received his PhD in theater arts and humanities from Stanford University in 1996.